Ernesto Pinto-Bazurco

 Ernesto Pinto-Bazurco was a Peruvian doctor.
 Born in Bellavista (El Callao, Peru) on 28 September 1913.
 During the Second World War he was assigned by the Swiss consulate to oversee the interests of Peruvian citizens living in Munich, Germany.
 During that time Ernesto Pinto-Bazurco issued visas that allowed some Jewish families to leave Germany.
+His son is diplomat Ernesto Pinto Bazurco Rittler.

 Biography

 Ernesto Pinto-Bazurco was born on 28 September 1913 to Moises Pinto-Bazurco and Rosa, née Alcalde.
 Moises Pinto-Bazurco was a master in mathematics and an officer in the Peruvian navy.
 Rosa Alcalde was a founder of a transport passenger business in Lima.

 In 1934 Ernesto Pinto-Bazurco travelled to Germany, contracted by the pharmaceutical company Bayer to study medicine.
 Pinto-Bazurco participated in various activities at the Casa Peru in Munich, which was a Multi-Cultural centre frequented by mainly Peruvians, Latin Americans and locals to the region of Bavaria, Germany.

 That is where Pinto-Bazurco met his future wife Hildegard Rittler, native of Rosenheim, Bavaria, with whom he had 3 children: Rosa, born in 1942; Oscar Aurelio, born in 1945 and Ernesto, born in 1946.